 What Is Existential Psychology?

-To best understand existential psychology, it's helpful to know what existentialism is, and the social context from which it came.
+To best understand existential psychology, it's helpful to know what existentialism is and the social context from which it came.

-Leading up to the 20th century, May recognized how science essentially isolated facts and observed: "them from an allegedly detached base."
+Leading up to the 20th century, psychology had embraced science and all its objectivity, and in so doing, had rejected philosophy almost entirely.
+May recognized how science essentially isolated facts and observed: "them from an allegedly detached base."
 This included mental illness.

 Existential Philosophy Sees The Human Person As An Entire Being